-This post is just an updated, dairy-free version of my Easy Chicken Pot Pie.
+This post is a dairy-free variation of my Easy Chicken Pot Pie.

 I provided a meal tonight for some friends who are dealing with some rough stuff and don’t have a lot of time to cook for themselves.
 In times of emotional exhaustion, what’s better than comfort food?
 Trouble is, M has a severe lactose intolerance, so coming up with a recipe that was still thick and “creamy” without actually using any dairy was going to be a challenge.
 I scoured the internet and cherry picked the solutions that I thought would work best.
-And to tell you the truth, I think this version is almost better than the dairy version!
-Everything is basically the same except for the dairy substitutions and a few tweaks to the seasonings, which could be made to the other recipe as well.
+The heart of the recipe is the same, except for the dairy substitutions and the fact that this recipe makes TWO pies.

 - 2 12.5oz cans chunk chicken (or 5 5oz cans), drained

-In a small sauce pan, combine chicken broth minus 1/4 cup and all of almond milk.
-To remaining 1/4 cup of chicken broth, add 3 TBS of corn starch and stir to dissolve.
-Bring liquid in sauce pan to boil and add corn starch mixture.
-Mix until it thickens.
+Measure out 1/4 cup of chicken broth and set aside.
+In a small sauce pan, combine remaining chicken broth and all of almond milk.
+To 1/4 cup of chicken broth, add 3 TBS of corn starch and stir to dissolve.
+Bring liquid in sauce pan to boil and stir in broth with cornstarch.
+Will thicken almost immediately.
+Remove from heat.